yjwu17/yjwu17.github.io/_pages/about.md

 ### **Opening**
 <div style="font-size: 0.8em; color: red; text-align: justify; line-height: 1.6; margin-bottom: 20px;">
-<strong>(Updated March 2026)</strong> I am recruiting highly self-motivated PhD students (Spring/Fall 2027 intake), postdoctoral researchers, visiting students, and research assistants.
-We are particularly interested in candidates who are excited about <em>neuromorphic</em> computer vision, brain-inspired vision-language-action (VLA) models, brain-inspired foundation architectures, and computational neuroscience, especially synaptic plasticity and related memory models.
+<strong>(Updated July 2026)</strong> I am recruiting highly self-motivated PhD students (Fall 2027 intake), postdoctoral researchers, visiting students, and research assistants.
+We are particularly interested in candidates who are excited about <em>neuromorphic</em> computer vision,  brain-inspired foundation architectures, and computational neuroscience, especially synaptic plasticity and related memory models.
 <br><br>
 If you are interested in joining the lab, please email me your <strong>CV</strong>, <strong>transcripts</strong> (if available), and a brief statement addressing some of the  followings:
 <br>1.
 Why do you want to pursue a PhD?